hexojs/site/source/docs/syntax-highlight.md

 ### auto_detect

-`auto_detect` is a `highlight.js` feature that detect language of the code block automatically.
+`auto_detect` is a `highlight.js` feature that detects language of the code block automatically.

 > Tip: When you want to use "sublanguage highlight", enable `auto_detect` and don't mark language when writing code block.